-This is our ﬁrst public statement made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 through which we seek to set out our current approaches and policies while at the same time begin to demonstrate how we intend to act moving forward and build on year on year.
+This is our seventh public statement made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 through which we seek to set out our current approaches and policies, while at the same time begin to demonstrate how we intend to act moving forward and build upon year on year.

-Parkeray is an established London based construction company that operates in the South of England, focusing primarily on the interior fitting out of commercial offices.
-Parkeray Holdings Limited has two wholly owned trading subsidiary undertakings:
+Parkeray is an established London based construction group that operates in the South of England, focusing primarily on the interior fitting out of commercial offices.
+Parkeray Limited (8670500) the Parent has three wholly owned trading subsidiary undertakings:

-Our 2016 turnover has been our largest to date: £81 million delivered across seventy-ﬁve projects ranging in value from a few thousand up to £7million); in doing so, Parkeray employed directly 120 staﬀ members.
+Our 2022 turnover was £125M million delivered across 130 + projects ranging in value from a few thousand up to £13 million; in doing so, Parkeray directly employed 165 staff members.
+(Year-end closing number)

 We have a formal agreement with two Agencies to provide us with temporary staff as and when required.
 The agreements are renewed annually with twice yearly reviews.
 The Agencies are aware of the need to adhere to our Social Justice Policy; a commitment to which is a pre-curser to any continued involvement.
 The Agencies are required to bear the responsibility for vetting their candidates for their eligibility to work in the UK.
 Our HR team undertakes spot checks on this vetting process during the year.

-Every subcontractor and supplier is made aware of and is required to adhere to our Social Justice Policy.
+Every subcontractor and supplier are made aware of and is required to adhere to our Social Justice Policy.

-Our commitment to our Social Justice Policy extends down through the supply chain.
-A supplier that we have a direct a contractual arrangement with (a Tier 1 supplier) in turn bears the responsibility for ensuring, as far as practical, compliance across their direct supply chain (Tier 2 suppliers) and so on.
+Our commitment to our Social Justice Policy extends downwards through the supply chain.
+A supplier that we have a direct and contractual arrangement with (a Tier 1 supplier) in turn bears the responsibility for ensuring, as far as is practical, compliance across their direct supply chain (Tier 2 suppliers) and so on.

-Our assessment of risk can be categorised under four headings; directly employed staff, materials directly procured, agency labour and subcontractors.
-For which, based on a proportion of turnover spend and our assessment of the level of controls currently in place, we have assessed our level of risk and exposure.
+Our assessment of risk can be categorised under four headings; directly employed staff, materials directly procured, agency labour and bona-fide subcontractors.
+Based on a proportion of turnover spend and our assessment of the level of controls currently in place, we have assessed our level of risk and exposure as follows:

 We recognise that human rights can only be realised through an informed and continued demand for their protection, in doing so we understand for us to play a part in this process, we will need to find ways to educate and raise awareness of the problems the world faces with modern slavery and human trafficking.

-We realise that it is important that any training we provide to our employees is targeted to have the most eﬀect; our risk profiling identifies that the strongest need and biggest area of exposure are that of modern slavery within our supply chain.
-Because of its complex nature, we are looking to work with external organisations such as ‘stronger2gether.org’ and as registered members we have access to their website and a monthly newsletter.
+We realised that it is important that the training we provide to our employees is targeted to have the best effect; our risk profiling identifies that the strongest need and biggest area of exposure is that of modern slavery within our supply chain.
+Because of its complex nature, we are looking to continue working with external organisations such as ‘stronger2gether.org’ and as registered members we have access to their website and a monthly newsletter.

-newsletter which we are already rolling out to our staﬀ base.
-Over the coming months, we will be meeting with stronger2gether to identify how best we can provide guidance and good practice advice in preventing, uncovering and reporting slavery and human trafficking, that may be occurring within any part of our business.
+Over the course of 2023, we will be meeting with stronger2gether to identify how best we can continue to provide guidance and good practice advice in preventing, uncovering, and reporting slavery and human trafficking, that may be occurring within any part of our business.

 Moving forward, we intend to utilise our current period of trading to identify planned actions for our staff base and supply chain to increase awareness, transparency and to help to effect change.
-A platform from which we seek to build upon annually.
+This is a platform upon which we seek to build upon annually.